-Increasing specialisation within manufacturing has brought about legitimate new employment opportunities for the chartered mechanical engineer, where unlikely-sounding job titles may conceal solid engineering activity.
+Increasing specialization within pharmaceuticals has brought about legitimate new employment opportunities for the chartered and incorporated mechanical engineer, where unlikely-sounding job titles may conceal solid engineering activity.
 For example, in the past it was relatively rare for packaging to be a function associated with sustained formal engineering duties.
-This is no longer true, with packaging (as with many other functions) requiring a detailed, in-depth engineering knowledge of materials, control systems and optoelectronics, as well as complex mechanics.
+This is no longer true, with packaging (as with many other functions) requiring a detailed, in-depth engineering knowledge of materials, control systems and opto-electronics, as well as complex mechanics.
+Engineers working with packaging often lead aspects associated with the introduction of a new delivery device, these devices are often highly complex assemblies which require specialist engineering knowledge in order to achieve viable manufacturing operations.

-There is a notion that engineers can operate in cross-disciplinary rôles nowadays.
+There is a notion that engineers can operate in cross-disciplinary roles nowadays.
 These can embrace mechatronic system approaches (i.e. integrated mechanical and electrical/electronic structures and devices, under microprocessor control) and have particular validity in the use of robotic and automated systems.
-For example: FMCG production facilities, assembly of components, etc.
+For example: R&D functions developing products, devices and specialist facilities, pharmaceutical production processes, assembly of the drug delivery devices/systems, maintenance of highly specialized facilities, construction of production facilities and associated service/support facilities, continuous improvement of process operations, etc.